-- Plastic deburring media for brass and aluminum parts
+- Plastic tumbler media for aluminum and brass parts

-- Ceramic deburring media for stainless steel parts
+- Ceramic deburring media for tumbling stainless steel parts

 - Silicon carbide deburring media for magnets